A regular expression (regex) is a powerful way of specifying a complex search.

 The is a more general way of writing regexps that match many

-occurrences of the previous atom.a*
+occurrences of the previous atom.a*-

-Can be written asa{0,}
+Can be written asa{0,}. a+-

-Can be written asa{1,}
+Can be written asa{1,}. a?-

-Can be written asa{0,1}
+Can be written asa{0,1}.

 the atom.
 An atom followed by a bound containing one integeri

-and a comma matches a sequence ofi
+and a comma matches a sequence ofior more matches of the atom.

 matches of the atom.